 Here are a few tips:

-- Ask your local Boy Scout troop for volunteers to help.
+- Ask your local Scouts BSA troop for volunteers to help.

 - If your event is outside, make sure you have plenty of water to keep the boys from getting dehydrated.